fsjavier/trip-split/README.md

 * `pandas` was used to create dataframes with the data in the spreadsheet.
 It makes easier to summarize data and do arithmetic operation.
 * `colorama` was used to give users visual feedback using colors.
 * `pyfiglet` was used to create the ASCII Art for the welcome message.
+* `warnings` was used to avoid deprecation warning messages in the terminal.

 ### Other framewoks and tools
 * `CodeAnywhere` was the IDE used to develop the application.